carlynorama/FixedSizeCollection/README.md

 ## Default Values

-A fixed size array needs to know what value to use if it's stuck with a location that it's been told to create (on init only) or clear without instruction as to a new value.
+A fixed size array needs to know what value to use if it's stuck with a location that it's been told to create or clear without instruction as to a new value.
 Should that value simply be a required parameter on any function that could result in the ambiguity or a stored value for the instance?
 Or should the default value be a product of the associated type instead (zero for things that have one, nil for optionals...)

 Examples possibilities: